djhaskin987/degasolv/docs/command-reference.rst

 page that looks something like this::

   Usage: degasolv <options> query-repo <query-repo-options>

   Options are shown below, with their default values and
-    descriptions:

-    -R, --repository INDEX             Search INDEX for packages.
-May be used more than once.
+    descriptions.
+Options marked with `**` may be used more than once.

     -q, --query QUERY                   Display packages matching query string.
-    -S, --index-strat STRAT  priority  May be 'priority' or 'global'.
+    -R, --repository INDEX              Search INDEX for packages. ** -S, --index-strat STRAT   priority  May be 'priority' or 'global'.
+    -t, --package-system SYS  degasolv  Package system to use.
+May be 'degasolv' or 'apt'.
     -h, --help                          Print this help page

   The following options are required for subcommand `query-repo`:

     - `-R`, `--repository`, or the config file key `:repositories`.
     - `-q`, `--query`, or the config file key `:query`.